School blends hip, historic

 The cultural opportunities have added to the educational experience of students in the local schools.

 About 84 percent of students at the school are meeting or exceeding state standards.
-Jones Commercial College Prep High School has plans to expand its campus after the relocation of the Pacific Garden Mission shelter, from 646 S. State St. to 1458 S. Canal St., one of the last homeless shelters in the South Loop.
+Jones Commercial College Prep High School has plans to expand its campus after the relocation of the Pacific Garden Mission shelter, from 646 S. State St. to 1458 S. Canal St., one of the last homeless shelters in the School.

 Getting around

-The central location of the South Loop, a pocket in the Near South Side, is an area generally bounded by the Congress Parkway on the north, the Chicago River on the west, Roosevelt Road on the south and Lake Michigan on the east.
+The central location of the School, a pocket in the Near South Side, is an area generally bounded by the Congress Parkway on the north, the Chicago River on the west, Roosevelt Road on the south and Lake Michigan on the east.
 It is a plus for students as well as residents.

 You can jump on the Chicago Transit Authority Red Line or hop on one of the King Drive, Cottage Grove, State Street buses to head into downtown.
 Or, quite simply, walk to Grant Park for many of Chicago's festivals and concerts.